How to import and mark Ground Control Points (GCPs) - PIX4Dcatch

 Mark GCPs in a PIX4Dcatch project

-To use GCPs in a project, the Point Collection must first be assigned to the project, after which the GCPs must be manually marked on the corresponding images.
-For more information, see: How to use automatic Tag Detection and manual GCP marking - PIX4Dcatch RTK
+To mark GCPs in a project, the Point Collection must first be assigned to the project.
+Then, the GCPs must be manually marked on the corresponding images.
+For more information: How to use automatic Tag Detection and manual GCP marking - PIX4Dcatch RTK.

 Processing project with GCPs

 Once GCPs are marked on the images, the project can be processed to improve accuracy.
-For further details: Processing projects - PIX4Dcatch
+For more information: Processing projects - PIX4Dcatch.